April Fools’, except it’s not

 So how do you sell a video game system to people who don’t like video games?
 Tell them it’s totally not a video game system!
 It’s an ENTERTAINMENT SYSTEM!
 And R.O.B. was a key part of that strategy.
 It looked like a toy, so retailers concluded that it must be a toy – and they marketed it like any other toy.
 Nintendo proved to be absolutely right about the NES.
 And as you can see below, thirty-five years later: the rest is history.

-The new world speed record for completing Super Mario Brothers, 4 minutes 55.64 seconds, by YouTube’s Kosmic.
+A recent world speed record for completing Super Mario Brothers, 4 minutes 55.64 seconds, by YouTube’s Kosmic.

 Except they weren’t: The Tree Lobster